 Daily life in rural Michigan in the 1870s comes alive as we explore Blandford’s Historic Village.
 Students will hop back in time to visit an historic log cabin, one-room schoolhouse and blacksmith shop as they explore the tools, machines and toys of the era.

 Booking Notes: Programs start at 90 minutes.
-A 20-minute games/recess station can be added for an additional fee.
+A 20-minute games/recess station can be added for an additional fee per student.

 Social Studies Standards: K-G5.0.1, 1-H2.0.3, 1-H2.0.4, 1-G5.0.1, 2-H2.0.4, 2-H2.0.6, 3-H3.0.5, 3-G5.0.2